Jaz79Tico23/travel-site/README.md

  It is being created as a means of learning git

- I am a web designer/developer & I am learhing git to further my developing skills
+ I am a web designer/developer & I am learning git to further my developing skills

  The class is "Git a Web Developer Job: Mastering the Modern Workflow"